-Rainbows, Frogs, Dogs, And 'The Muppet Movie' Soundtrack At 40
+Rainbows, Frogs, Dogs And 'The Muppet Movie' Soundtrack At 40

 The rainbow connection

-The lovers, the dreamers, and me."
+The lovers, the dreamers, and me.

 His "I Want" is not just for his own dreams to come true.
 It's for those who believe in the enchanting myths that we've all written together to be proved right.
 Someday, he hopes, we will find a thread that makes all this make sense.
 You know.
 Life.
 It's almost a "We Want" song.